ValveSoftware/Proton/PREREQS.md

 # GRAPHICS DRIVERS REQUIREMENTS - GENERAL

 ## DirectX 11 games:
 You will need NVIDIA 396.51 or Mesa 18.1.x at a minimum.
-LLVM7 is recommended to play DX11 games without GPU hangs.
+LLVM7 or above is recommended to play DX11 games without GPU hangs.

 # FD LIMIT REQUIREMENTS